Acting Deputy Secretary

-Rafael Borras was appointed by the President and confirmed by the Senate to serve as the Under Secretary for Management at the Department of Homeland Security.
+Prior, Borras was nominated and confirmed by the U.S. Senate to serve as the Under Secretary for Management at DHS.
 He joined the Department in April 2010.
-Mr. Borras exercises leadership authority over all aspects of the Department's management programs as the designated Chief Management Officer and Chief Acquisition Officer.
-As Chief Management Officer, Mr. Borras oversees management of DHS’s nearly $60 billion budget, appropriations, expenditure of funds, accounting, and finance.
-As Chief Acquisition Officer, he administers control over the Department’s approximately $19 billion in procurement.
-Mr. Borras oversees the Management Directorate’s six lines of business—financial, human capital, information technology, procurement, security, and administrative.
+In that role, Borras exercised leadership authority over all aspects of the Department's management programs as the designated Chief Management Officer and Chief Acquisition Officer.
+As Chief Management Officer, Borras oversaw management of DHS’s budget, appropriations, expenditure of funds, accounting, and finance.
+As Chief Acquisition Officer, he administered control over the Department’s approximately $19 billion in procurement.
+Borras also oversaw the Management Directorate’s six lines of business—financial, human capital, information technology, procurement, security, and administrative.

-Mr. Borras has more than 30 years of management experience, including over 20 years in federal government and city government, and 10 years in the private sector.
-Prior to his appointment with DHS, Mr. Borras served as a Vice President with URS Corporation, a global engineering services firm.
+Borras has more than 30 years of management experience, including over 20 years in federal and city government, and 10 years in the private sector.
+Prior to his appointment with DHS, Borras served as a Vice President with URS Corporation, a global engineering services firm.

-In city government, Mr. Borras served as Deputy City Manager in the City of Hartford, CT, where he was responsible for the departments of finance, police, fire, code enforcement, information technology, purchasing, budget, and human relations.
-He also served as Deputy City Manager of New Rochelle, NY.
+In city government, Borras served as Deputy City Manager in the City of Hartford, CT, where he was responsible for the departments of finance, police, fire, code enforcement, information technology, purchasing, budget, and human relations.
+He also served as Deputy City Manager of New Rochelle, N.Y.

-Mr. Borras began his public sector career as Administrative Officer for the Office of the County Manager in 1982 with Metropolitan Dade County Government in Dade County, FL.
+Borras began his public sector career as Administrative Officer for the Office of the County Manager in 1982 with Metropolitan Dade County Government in Dade County, Fla.